MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-region-move.md

 - We can't migrate capacities and Premium workspaces, so you have to delete all capacities before  migration.
 After the region move, these resources can be recreated.
 If you move resources from a Premium workspace to a shared workspace, datasets larger than 1 GB can't be viewed until they're moved back to Premium capacity.

-- Gateways that have the same name in both source and target regions should be deleted in the target region to avoid conflicts during migration.
+- Gateways should be deleted in the target region to avoid conflicts during migration.

-- Microsoft 365 Apps for enterprise licenses ([formerly named Office 365 ProPlus](/deployoffice/name-change)) should be removed from users before the migration.
-The capacity that supports this license type can't be moved.
-For more information about this license type, see [Device-based licensing for Microsoft 365 Apps for enterprise](/deployoffice/device-based-licensing).

 - To keep user activity logs, follow the steps in [Track user activities in Power BI](service-admin-auditing.md).
 You can get log data from either the Power BI activity log or the Unified audit log.